philcali/sbt-lwjgl-plugin/README.md

 ## How it works

 The plugin makes use of public maven repo found at the LWJGL wiki.
-It pulls the dependencies, and extracts the lwjgl jar containing OS psecific natives to your `managedResource` directory.
+It pulls the dependencies, and extracts the lwjgl jar containing OS specific natives to your `managedResource` directory.

 **Note for Slick Devs**: You may have to run update twice.
 The second time will patch an ivy dependency xml to pull the correct phys2d jar.